henryblu/SOFTENG/VehicleTaxes/report.md

   ![use_case_diagram.png](attributes/use_case_diagram.png)

 2. Class diagram
-   Using the uscases and task description, we generate the following class diagram:
+   Using the use cases and task description, we generate the following class diagram:

    ![class_diagram.png](attributes/service_class_diagram.png)
 3. Sequence diagrams for the transfer vehicle and taxes listing use cases.